1mshy/concordia-study-material/README.md

-# concordia-study-material
 # Concordia Software Engineering Course Materials

 Welcome to the **Concordia Software Engineering Course Materials** repository!
-This repository is a curated collection of resources, notes, assignments, and study materials for various courses in the Software Engineering program at Concordia University.
+This repository is a comprehensive collection of resources, notes, assignments, and study materials for the **Software Engineering** program at Concordia University.
 Whether you're a current student, an alum, or just someone interested in software engineering, this repository aims to be a helpful resource for your academic journey.

 ---